Part time (2 years)

 Leeds Trinity Alumni Discount

-Some Leeds Trinity graduates are eligible for a tuition fee discount on postgraduate courses of up to 50%, excluding PGCE Provider-led, School Direct or SCIT courses and Masters by Research courses.
-You will need to achieve a 2:2 or above in a Leeds Trinity undergraduate course to qualify.
+Some Leeds Trinity graduates are eligible for a tuition fee discount on postgraduate courses of up to 50%, excluding PGCE Delivery Partner Model and Lead Partner Model, and Masters by Research courses.

 How to apply